 These simple gluten-free cookies are soft, dense and flavourful.
 Plus, so easy to make!
 For making them you'll need one bowl and one baking sheet!
 An ideal pair with a cup of hot tea!

 If you love these, you will also adore our chestnut cookies topped with rich dark chocolate!

 This webpage contains affiliate links.
 Please read our disclosure policy.

 For these cookies you'll need only 8 ingredients, including the chestnut and buckwheat flours (this set of containers is a great for keeping flours fresh for months), both gluten-free and nutritiously rich.

 If you don't have buckwheat flour on hand, use freely spelt flour (in this case the cookies won't be gluten-free).

 We don't use much sugar in this recipe, thanks to the chestnut flour which is naturally sweet so it's great for reducing the sugar when preparing cookies and cakes.
 This unique flour can be bought from organic food stores.
 If you find yourself in Rome, head to Castroni shop, where you'll always find freshly ground chestnut flour.

 Don't skip adding freshly squeezed orange juice and grated orange zest, for refreshing citrus aroma.

-For this recipe you don't need much equipment, just one bowl - no need for electric mixer, rolling pin or cookie cutters.
-Once you get all needed ingredients, you can start making a dough for these simple cookies.
+For this recipe you won't need much equipment, just one mixing bowl.
+Once you get all needed ingredients, you can start making the dough for these simple cookies.

 Chestnut flour cookies need to be completely cool before they are stored.
 If you store them while they're still warm, they will become soggy.
 Once cooled, store them in a glass cookie jar at room temperature for up to 7 days.